cosigyn/clanware-bible/content/notes/xplt-justice-policy.md

 ## Evidence Types
 ---
 1. Exploit Logs
-	- Adversitory / Cosigyn / oLynnz must be in the Log server to verify the log is legitimate
+	- Cosigyn / oLynnz must be in the Log server to verify the log is legitimate
 	- FakeLimbFTI, GetChildrenFTI, etc. are not accepted as valid Logs.
 	- Duplicate logs will not be taken.
 2. Sword Check